StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

 ?
 Expose product via the REST API?
 (Y/n)
 ```

-There may be reasons for keeping your endpoint private, but for the sake of this workshop, we will expose our REST API endpoints for public consumption.
+There may be reasons for keeping our endpoint private, but for the sake of this workshop, we will expose our REST API endpoints for public consumption.
 We will look at securing endpoints later in the workshop.

 ### Custom plural form
 ```